abderraouf-adjal/ArduinoSpritzCipher/README.txt

 ============

 Spritz library for Arduino.
-A spongy RC4-like stream cipher, Hash and MAC function.
+A spongy RC4-like stream cipher.
+This library contain cryptographically secure pseudo-random bytes generator, Hash & MAC functions with configurable output length.

 This library can be used to:
   * Encrypt data.